Did you just start on a keto diet but you’re not feeling as great as you expected? Well, it’s perfectly normal to be exhausted on the keto diet.

 However, only a few days later, you realize that you feel the direct opposite of what you expected.

-Keto flu can increase your level of annoyance, give you a splitting headache, and fatigue that never seems to fade.
+Keto flu can increase your level of annoyance, give you a splitting headache, and make you feel fatigued that never seems to fade.

 One of the primary goals of a ketogenic diet is to reduce your insulin levels and this happens by switching to a very-low-card diet.